freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/010_An_Icon_Component/+page.md

 To begin, we need to create a new Svelte component that will represent the icon for each person.
 Let's call it `PersonIcon.svelte`.
 This component must be linked to the box model of the Freon editor.
-In Freon, each external component must be associated with a box, and the `PersonIcon` component will be tied to a box type called `ExternalSimpleBox`.
+In Freon, each external component must be associated with a box, and the `PersonIcon` component will be tied to a box type called `SimpleExternalBox`.
 The parameter `editor: FreEditor` is also mandatory.
 When the component is instantiated by the Freon editor both parameters will get a value.